Garlic Toast

 - Place the bread slices on the baking sheet.
 In a small bowl, combine the olive oil, garlic powder, and Italian seasoning.
 Brush each slice with the oil mixture on both sides.

-- Broil the bread until toasts and is lightly golden.
-Depending on your oven this can go fast so keep an eye on them.
+- Broil the bread until it’s toasty and lightly golden.
+Depending on your oven, this can go fast, so keep an eye on them.
 Take the pan out of the oven and carefully flip the slices over.
 Sprinkle the Parmesan cheese over the top of each slice and broil them again.
 Once they are golden and crispy, take them out and garnish with the chopped parsley.

 Nutrition